getify/You-Dont-Know-JS/types & grammar/ch4.md

 var timestamp = Date.now();
 ```

-And if you want polyfill `Date.now()` into older browsers, it's pretty simple:
+And if you want to polyfill `Date.now()` into older browsers, it's pretty simple:

 ```js
 if (!Date.now) {